wyattferguson/trumpbot-rnn/README.md

 The first thing about using Tweets as a dataset for training is that they are filled with garbage that wreaks havoc when training.
 Heres what I did:

 - Removed any links or urls to photos
-- Simplified all the puncuation, with Trump this is a big thing, hes tweets are a clown fiesta of periods and exclemation marks.
+- Simplified all the puncuation, with Trump this is a big thing, his tweets are a clown fiesta of periods and exclemation marks.
 - Cleaned out any invisible or non-english characters, any foreign characters just casuases trouble.
-- Removed the '@' symbol, I'll explaid why later.
+- Removed the '@' symbol, I'll explain why later.
 - Removed the first couple of months of tweets, they were mostly about the celebrity apprentice and not really core to what I was trying to capture.
-- Removed any retweets or super short @replys
+- Removed any retweets or super short @replies

 The final training text is in tweets.txt which altogether is about 20,000 tweets.

 ## Training
 I trained the model twice, the first time for 30 epochs which took around 6 hours.
-The result was absolute garbage, at the time I hadnt removed hidden or foreign characters so it took 6 hours to spit out complete nonsense.
-So after I cleaned out the tweets again, I ran the training over night for 50 epochs this time.
+The result was absolute garbage, at the time I hadn't removed hidden or foreign characters so it took 6 hours to spit out complete nonsense.
+So after I cleaned out the tweets again, I ran the training overnight for 50 epochs this time.

-Just run the learn file to train it again if you want, the model check points are store in the 'training_checkpoints' folder
+Just run the learn.py file to train it again if you want, the model check points are stored in the 'training_checkpoints' folder

     python3 learn.py